Skip to main content

 Core Directories

-• .mekara/scripts/nl/: Contains purely natural language scripts.
-This is the canonical source for script content.
+• .agents/skills/: Contains skills in the Agent Skills directory format.
+This is the canonical source for reusable automation content.

 • .github/workflows/: Contains custom CI workflows for every PR.
 The standard setup includes 1) a check that all pre-commit hooks pass on all files, and 2) a check that all tests pass.